 Seasonally adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS

-used to revise the previous five years of seasonally adjusted data.
-For more information on data revisions and exceptions to the usual revision schedule, please see the Fact Sheet on Seasonal Adjustment (http://www.bls.gov/cpi/cpisaqanda.htm) and the Timeline of Seasonal
+used to revise the previous 5 years of seasonally adjusted data.
+For more information on data

+revision scheduling, please see the Fact Sheet on Seasonal Adjustment at

+www.bls.gov/cpi/cpisaqanda.htm and the Timeline of Seasonal Adjustment Methodological Changes